VictoriaShalabaeva/Accardo-Lab/README.md

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneXR and Huawei Mate 20.

-- A large amount of testing was done to ensure that all pages were linking correctly.
+- A large amount of testing was done to ensure that all pages contain correct links.

 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.